Av9-hub/DevTinder/homework.md

 -install json webtoken
--In login API, after email and password validation, create a jwt token and send it to user in cookies -read the cookie inside your profile API and find the logged in user
+-In login API, after email and password validation, create a jwt token and send it to user in cookies -read the cookie inside your profile API and find the logged in user -create and userAuth middleware
+-Add the userAuth middleware in profile API and send connectionResquest API -Set the expiry of JWT token and cookies for 7 days -Create userSchema methods for JWTtoken and passwordvalidity(passwordByUser)